 Take a look at the screenshots below to see how a hover menu works.

-When a visitor clicks on a top-level button, such as “Travel”, their natural cursor movement is to go directly to the next level button that they are interested in.
+When a visitor clicks on a top-level button, such as “Travel”, their natural UX navigation pattern for their cursor is to go directly to the next level button that they are interested in.
 In this case “Flights”.

 But this direct mouse movement doesn’t work with a hover menu.
 Because, as you can see, the cursor slips outside of the gray hover menu window.